average-bread/what-the-matter/README.md

 * Cold Matter is a block that freezes nearby water and lava

 * Hot Matter is a block that melts nearby ice and obsidian

+* Clone Matter is a block that clones connected blocks when right-clicked for some time

 ## Items
 1. Containment Note